This article was scientifically reviewed by Jessica Bucher

 A genetic counselor is a medical specialist who is well-versed in genetics and how they affect you and your direct descendants.
-They can help you navigate your results and even recommend more testing that provides additional insight into inherited conditions and diseases.
+They can help you navigate your results and even recommend more testing that provides additional insight into inherited conditions and diseases 3.

-You’ll also have access to information that can help you make informed decisions about your family, such as whether it’s a good idea to have children or how to go about preventing potential occurrences.
+You’ll also have access to information that can help you make informed decisions about your family, such as family planning options or how to go about preventing certain health issues.

 What Is a Positive Test Result?

 A positive test result indicates different things for different tests.